 As we descended further, the bridges started to hide from view and the shadows from within this misty shelter provided much-needed relief from the hot sun (it happened to be 32C on the day of our visit).
 As we explored the area behind the waterfall, we couldn't help but notice what appeared to be a spring with signage in French indicating it was some kind of Druid fountain (i.e. if I translated the sign correctly).

-Directions: We left from the town of Mt-Dore and it took us under 90 minutes to get to the unpaved car park for the waterfall, which was just at the boundary of the town of Salins along the D922 leaving Mauriac.
+We left from the town of Le Mont-Dore and it took us under 90 minutes to get to the unpaved car park for the waterfall, which was just at the boundary of the town of Salins along the D922 leaving Mauriac.
 Salins is in the Cantal Department of the Auvergne region of the Center of France.

 It is interesting to note that the Auvergne region is where some notable rivers are sourced.
 Some dramatic examples of these rivers include the Loire (think castles, or chateaux, of the Loire Valley) and the Dordogne (think Bordeaux).